Colchester, Vermont

 Colchester is a town in Chittenden County, Vermont, United States.
 As of the 2020 census, the population of Colchester was 17,524.
-It is the fourth-most populous municipality and second-most populous town in the state of Vermont.
-Colchester borders Burlington, Vermont's most populous municipality.
+It is the third-most populous municipality and most populous town in the state of Vermont.
+Colchester borders Burlington, Vermont's most populous municipality and is part of its metropolitan area.
 The town is directly to Burlington's north on the eastern shore of Lake Champlain, to the west of the Green Mountains.
 The Vermont National Guard is based in the town, and it is also home to Saint Michael's College and the Vermont campus of Southern New Hampshire University.

 History

 Chartered June 7, 1763, the town was named for the Earl of Colchester.

 Winooski Falls separated from the town of Colchester in 1922, causing Colchester to lose a large percentage of its population to the newly founded city of Winooski.

 Geography

 Colchester is located on the shore of Malletts Bay, part of Lake Champlain.
 The westernmost part of the town touches the New York state border in the middle of the lake.
 To the northwest, across the eastern arm of the lake, lies the town of South Hero in Grand Isle County.
 Chittenden County communities bordering Colchester are Milton to the northeast, Westford touching the easternmost point of Colchester, Essex to the southeast, and the cities of South Burlington, Winooski, and Burlington to the south.

 According to the United States Census Bureau, Colchester has a total area of 151.7 sqkm, of which 94.1 sqkm is land and 57.6 sqkm, or 38.0%, is water.